Seeing sun-kissed leaves flutter at the tippy top of our trees is one of the joys of summer!

 If you have a birch or ash tree, look for these symptoms in addition the above possibilities.

-- Most Common Cause: Bronze birch borer, a severe pest of birch trees
+- Most Common Cause: Bronze birch borer, a pest of stressed birch trees

 - Symptoms: Dead branch tips, large exit holes in the trunk and yellow or orange droopy leaves in the upper part of the tree that won’t fall

 - Treatment: Apply an insecticide in early to mid-May.
-Also, keep your tree well-watered (especially during a drought) and nourished with fertilizer.
+Also, keep your tree well-watered (especially during a drought) as this is a pest that is only attracted to stressed trees.

 - Most Common Cause: Emerald ash borer or EAB, a pest that exclusively affects ash trees